loopeer/AlertTransition/README.md

 **AlertTransition** is a super class, make basic structure, and no default animation realized.

-**EasyTransition** is a subclass of **AlertTransition**, with it, you can compose custom transition with translation, scale, rotation and alpha.
+**EasyTransition** is a subclass of **AlertTransition**. with it, you can compose custom transition with translation, scale, rotation and alpha.
 You can also change background with custom color or UIBlurEffect.
 It support changing device orientation.
 And it is easy to use both in code or storyboard.

 <table>
  <tr>